ajayreddyfsd/NASA-Mission-Control/FullStack_Execution_Flow.md

   - This means your API URL is `http://localhost:8000/v1`.
 You can test this URL in Postman to make sure everything is working.
 - **Step 2:** Use this exact URL as the API URL in your front-end code, specifically in `utils/requests.js`.
 - **Step 3:**
-  1. First, run the back end by running `node server.js`.
+  1. First, run the back end by running `server.js` file.
   2. Then, `cd` into the `client` folder and run `npm start` to run the front end.

 ---